 Bandung Shopping Guide continues the snack hunting to the most original snack from Sunda: comro.
-This is a Sundanese acronym for ‘Oncom di Jero’, meaning it is filled with oncom.
+It is a Sundanese acronym for ‘Oncom di Jero’, meaning it is filled with oncom.
 Oncom is a unique food you can only find in Sunda.
 It is made of peanuts fermented with fungi.
 So, this snack is made of fried cassava with spicy oncom in the middle.
 You can find this snack in food carts selling fried traditional snacks on pedestrian walks.
-Usually they also sell fried tofu filled with bean sprout and slices of carrot, fried banana covered with crispy dough, etc. My favorite is the one across 'Mie Kocok Subur' on Suryani Dalam street.
+Usually they also sell fried tofu filled with bean sprout and slices of carrot, fried banana covered with crispy dough, etc.

 Mie Kocok Bandung is a famous noodle dish in Sunda.
 It is a steamed noodle eaten with kikil, bean sprouts, fried shallots, beef meatballs and sweet soy sauce.
 The specialties of this meal is that the broth is made up from beef's leg.
 Kikil is a thick cow hide at the foot area.
 The taste is rubbery, but many people like it.

-Other traditional snacks are fried tempe and fried oncom.
-They are made by dipping thin cuts of tempe or oncom into dough and then fried them.
-The famous sellers of this snack are Kabita and Raos, both have stores on Cihampelas street.
-You also can find them in front of Leuwi Panjang bus station or Pasar Baru.
+They are made by dipping thin cuts of tempe or oncom into dough and then fried them, so they are crispy and eaten like chips.
+For years, the famous sellers of this snack are Kabita and Raos, both have shops on Cihampelas street.
+You also can find other sellers in front of Leuwi Panjang bus station or Pasar Baru.
 But my favorite seller is in Lembang, at the front kiosk of Lembang fruit market.
 You will not miss it, since it is the only one and right in the heart of the town.